When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does your child have a friend or sibling they enjoy spending time with?
 If they do, and this friend or sibling enjoys reading, try buddy reading.

-Buddy reading gives your struggling reader the opportunity to listen to a story read aloud, in a comforting, familiar environment.
+Buddy reading allows struggling readers to listen to a story and read aloud in a comforting, familiar environment.
 They will hear the speech patterns of a more confident reader and may be encouraged to try reading aloud themselves.

 Echo Reading

-Echo reading is exactly how it sounds.
+Echo reading is exactly what it sounds like.
 You read aloud and have your child read the same piece back to you.

 Echo reading allows your child to model their “reading voice” based on yours.
 It gives them the opportunity to practice tone and rhythm without worrying about what the words say.

 Start by reading one short sentence at a time.
-Then slowly build up the amount of text you read before your child repeats.
+Then, slowly increase the amount of text you read before your child repeats it.

 Once your child shows some confidence, have them point to the words as they say them.